Teleoperation for Autonomous Vehicles

 The choice of which mode of teleoperation to use depends on factors such as:

-- The driving environment
+- Driving environment

 - Vehicle form factor